immcantation/tigger/docs/topics/insertPolymorphisms.md

 Value
 -------------------

-a sequence with the desired nucleotides in provided locations
+A sequence with the desired nucleotides in provided locations